 - The distance to the Russian border is 120 km.

 By population, Daugavpils is the second largest city in Latvia.
-According to the Office of Citizenship and Migration Affairs, there were 90 399 inhabitants in Daugavpils in 2018.
+According to the data of the Central Statistical Bureau of Republic of Latvia (CSB), there were 78 850 inhabitants in Daugavpils in 2022.